top of page

 Ways to Prevent Ransomware Attacks

-Stopping ransomware before it strikes is crucial.
-Follow these key precautions to reduce your risk:
+Preventing ransomware before it happens is important.
+Take these key steps to lower your risk:

 Keep Your Software Updated